 Duties of the Head Boy and Girl consist of representing the school as St James’ ambassadors, making speeches at school events and being an integral part of the induction process for the new Year 7s in September.

-The Senior Prefects are key to all major events that the school is involved in, such as organising Open Evenings and Parents Evenings, taking parents and pupils on tours of the school and generally welcoming visitors to St James’.
+The Prefects are key to all major events that the school is involved in, such as organising Open Evenings and Parents Evenings, taking parents and pupils on tours of the school and generally welcoming visitors to St James’.

-As ambassadors for the school, the Senior Prefects ensure that the views of all pupils are represented and listened to by coordinating student voice for a wide range of school issues such as teaching and learning and extracurricular activities.
+As ambassadors for the school, the Prefects ensure that the views of all pupils are represented and listened to by coordinating student voice for a wide range of school issues such as teaching and learning and extracurricular activities.

 “The relationships between teachers and students has encouraged me to take up the role of Head Boy” said Cameron.

 “The school has taught me that the bare minimum is never acceptable.
-This was also true during the selection process for senior prefect“ said William.
+This was also true during the selection process for prefect“ said William.

 “I have really enjoyed my time at St James’ and it has led me on this path to become Deputy Head Girl.
 It has given me the confidence ready for the next stage of education and to continually improve myself as a person” said Ellie.